 The Barred Owls have celebrated the end of our construction by taking up position in the woods adjacent the house and calling to each other all night across the meadow.
 Between them, and the vocal coyotes (who’ve made a habit of using the east side of the house as a super highway between 9pm and 2 am) we’ve been amazed just how active the property is at night.
 Deer often sleep in the meadow or just outside the kitchen.
 They leave tracks and nibble-pathways through the yard.
 The meadow (mostly a mix of low-growing clovers, english daisy, yarrow, and dwarf rye grasses) is a haven to deer, bees, and small critters.
 The song birds like to hide in the tall stems and poke their heads out occasionally when looking for seeds.
 The meadow requires no fertilization or special care as it is self-fertilizing, tolerates loamy/acidic soil, and needs little water to stay green.
 It’s also slow growing and we only mow once every 4-6 weeks.
 We are quite happy with it so far.

-After we moved in, the house and property continued to need serious attention (landscaping, finishing interior elements, building stairs to the loft, trim, etc…).
-Conquering that large list of things during a Pandemic was nothing short of daunting.
-But, it’s now April 2021 and we feel that we are nearing a point of feeling more settled with the state of the house.
+On the interior, the house continued to need serious attention after we moved in (finishing interior elements, tiling showers, building stairs to the loft, finishing trim, etc…).
+Conquering that large to-do list during a pandemic was nothing short of daunting.
+But, it’s now April 2021 and we feel much more settled with the state of the house and it is very easy to live comfortably in.
 Here are some photos of the interior in recent times.